New Philosopher: Foreign language editions

 In 2017 a Korean edition was launched via AMO Agency with the publisher, Bada, printing "more than 5,000 copies" - readers are predominately "Koreans in their 20s and 30s".
 The Korean Editor Jang Dong-seok said, “I thought that there might not be a clear-cut readership for our magazine, but surprisingly young people were interested in humanities and philosophy.”
 He added, “Until now, humanities and philosophy were for those boring people who always recited big words, but our readers are responding to the appeal of the ‘philosophy of daily life’.”
 A digital edition is available on Air France and KLM flights and lounges.

 In October 2019 it was announced via the Saudi Press Agency that leading Arabic philosophy website Mana.net would translate and publish articles from New Philosopher online immediately and published first printed Arabic edition in early 2020.

 Other activities

 New Philosopher runs and curates the bookstore 'poet store' in Hobart, Australia, hosts the philosophy café 'New Philosopher' and announced in 2019 that it will open a philosophical art gallery called GAAP (Gallery of Art And Philosopher) in Hobart in 2020, with New Philosopher's editor Zan Boag stating that the purpose of launching the gallery was because “art that reflects the philosophical tensions of our time can help us make better sense of our world, our place in it, and where we are heading.
 Art awakens the senses and forces us to reconsider how we perceive the world, much like philosophy does.”

+In 2024, New Philosopher produced an art exhibition in collaboration with the Saudi International Philosophy Conference in Riyadh, where the art of New Philosopher was on display in major exhibition at the King Fahad National Library in Riyadh, Saudi Arabia.